Are you looking into the most common and basic techniques on how to edit real estate photos?

 Thankfully, it’s easy to remove ghosting using Photoshop if you know your way around the software.
 Have a look at our video tutorial for more details:

-When shooting real estate interiors and exteriors, you may encounter problems with the shadows and uneven lighting.
+When shooting real estate interiors and exteriors, you may encounter problems with shadows and uneven lighting.

 While shadows can add contrast and dimension to an image, they can also be distracting and make your real estate photography look less professional.